rplaurberg/Cosmatesque/README.md

 ## Requirements

-The program requires installation of the following packages/libraries (in their `pip install` spellings):
+The program requires the following packages/libraries to be installed (`pip install` ...):

 * `PySimpleGUIQt`
 * `Pillow`